 But that's not really so.
 Like any other dog, an intact male can and should learn manners.
 There’s no reason he can’t learn that humping and leg-lifting in the home are no-nos.
 And as far as aggression, it’s most often the case that neutered males are aggressive toward intact males — possibly because they smell different.

 Preventing humping and urine marking inside the house is a matter of management and training.
-To help prevent humping, occupy your dog with other activities such as play, training and puzzle toys.
+To help prevent humping, occupy your dog with other activities such as play, training, and puzzle toys.
 If you catch him in the act, redirect him with a game of fetch or a run through his obedience commands.
 Training teaches him control and focus, while play relieves stress and wears him out.
-When you're out and about, keep him on leash and at your side so he lacks opportunity.
+When you're out and about, keep him on a leash and at your side so he lacks opportunity.

-Adolescent males who seemed to be house-trained may start lifting their leg in the home as a way of marking territory.
+Adolescent males who seemed to be house-trained may start lifting their legs in the home as a way of marking territory.
 (Intact females may also do this to attract mates.)
 That’s not cool.
-Do some remedial house training, restrict your dog’s freedom in the home with a crate or by leashing him at your side and thoroughly clean the area he marked with an enzymatic odor neutralizer.
-If he is whiny or barky in the presence of in-season females, give him the canine equivalent of a cold shower: extra walks, play and training to help take his mind off the hot girl.
+Do some remedial house training, restrict your dog’s freedom in the home with a crate, or by leashing him at your side and thoroughly clean the area he marked with an enzymatic odor neutralizer.
+If he is whiny or barky in the presence of in-season females, give him the canine equivalent of a cold shower: extra walks, play, and training to help take his mind off the hot girl.
 He’ll still want her, but the desire will be slightly dampened.

 Living with an intact dog requires some extra care — keeping females confined and not allowing males to be pests — but with consistent training and appropriate management, there’s no reason they have to be any more difficult to live with than a spayed or neutered dog.